 - Good communication supports the solution of the indoor air problem.
 Honesty and openness as well as visible commitment contribute to the credibility and trust of communication.
 Up-to-date, clear and honest communication can save a lot.
 In communication, the aim is always to focus on the interests.

 Bulletins prepared for users and guardians of the premises

 The users of the premises are informed about the progress of the process regularly in all stages of the process.
 The releases are prepared in cooperation between the members of the indoor air working group and the representatives of the area of responsibility.
-Bulletins addressed to personnel are forwarded through the supervisor and sent for information to the indoor air affairs distribution list.
+Bulletins addressed to personnel are forwarded through the supervisor and sent for information to the indoor air issues distribution list.
 Notices aimed at guardians are delivered by the supervisor via Wilma or in paper form with the students/children.

 Information sessions organized for users and guardians of the facilities